What is MN Renewable Engergy Challenge?

 - Wind Turbine Design and Documentation

-A panel of judges will meet with your team for 15 minutes, examine your design, and ask questions about your building and engineering process.
+A panel of judges will meet with your team, examine your design and ask questions about your building and engineering process.
 Be prepared to share your team's story on what you built!
 How were you creative, what is the construction quality?
 How did you maximize power output, what type of materials were utilized, how much did they cost?
 To aid in the judging process your team should prepare research documentation that reflects the design and engineering process.
 You can create a poster, make a short video, create an engineer's notebook or write a short report.
 Make it fun!

-Teams have 3 – 8 participants from grades 4-12.
+REC teams come in all shapes and sizes.
+They form with school or homeschool groups, neighborhood friends, scout troops, community education, 4-H, etc. Teams have 3-10 participants from grades 4-12th.
 Teams can be a mix of grades & ages.
 In Minnesota we have two judging groups:

 High Tech Kids: The Minnesota nonprofit that coordinates team registration, resources, volunteer recruitment and administers the challenge.
 Established since 1999 we have served more than 22,000 students.